open-telemetry/opentelemetry-java-instrumentation/docs/contributing/writing-instrumentation.md

 }
 ```

-Now, in the `javaagent` module add a `compileOnly` dependency to the newly created stub module:
+In the `javaagent` module add a `compileOnly` dependency to the newly created stub module:

 ```kotlin
 compileOnly(project(":instrumentation:xxx:compile-stub"))